xbhatnag/XyOS/README.md

 # ![XyOS](https://user-images.githubusercontent.com/14666061/54874196-9f1a4480-4dbc-11e9-9285-a7f5f3401194.png)
 XyOS is a 64-Bit micro-kernel written in C and Assembly designed to run on the Raspberry Pi 3B.

+## On Hold
+This project is on hold as I am on a study term.

 ## Goals
 - [X] Get something to boot reliably.
 Get familiar with AArch64 concepts.
 - [X] Get access to basic peripherals on the Raspberry Pi - GPIO, UART, Timers.